Substance Abuse & Mental Health Services Administration Hotline

 The mission of SWIFT is to assist students in addressing needs related to wellness and facilitating referrals as necessary to help students achieve overall success.
 If you are or know of a student in need of assistance from SWIFT please complete the SWIFT referral form below.

-SWIFT members can be identified throughout campus by the SWIFT logo magnet on their office door.
 Each SWIFT member has dedicated his or her office as a safe place for students in need.
 While all SWIFT members may not have a clinical background, they are trained to provide a first initial support during an emotional crisis.
-However, Kaskaskia College assumes no liability for any identified or unidentified crises that occur either with or without involvement of the SWIFT Team.
+However, Kaskaskia College assumes no liability for any identified or unidentified crises that occur either with or without the involvement of the SWIFT Team.
 If you are experiencing an emergency, please call 911 or contact campus security at 618-545-3199.

 College can be very stressful and, at times, students turn to drug or alcohol as a way to cope.
 There are many dangers associated with drugs and alcohol use and more importantly, drug and alcohol abuse provides barriers to student success.
 Underage drinking and illegal drug use are significant public health problems which exact an enormous toll on the intellectual and social lives of students on campuses across the United States.